Reikaa/Recursive-Neural-Network-Java/README.md

 ### How do I get set up? ###

-* Clone the project
+* Clone the project.
+* Run the unit test `SimpleRecursiveTreeNetworkUnitTest.java`.

+Custom project
 * Create a list of trees and set up their leaf-vectors and initialize their gradients.
+See unit test to see gain insights.
-* Iterator over the training trees and backprop the errors over any loss
+* Iterate over training trees and backprop the errors over any loss
   function of your choice.
-You can use loss functions in dl4j
+You can use loss functions in dl4j.
 * Make prediction on test trees using feedForward function.
 * You can use the Abstract class to define your own composition function for every node.
 You can thus create an RNTN or each node can be a neural network